 Telling someone you drive a Nissan, for example, doesn’t give the person much information about your vehicle.
 Telling someone you drive a Nissan Altima, however, gives them more information.

 BMW, for example, uses initials and numbers to identify different car models.
 BMW’s SUVs have model names like X1 through X7, for example.
-Companies like Honda have branded names like Civic, Accord, CR-V. Subaru has model names like Forrester and Outback, while Toyota has model names like Tundra and Camry.
+Companies like Honda have branded names like Civic, Accord, and CR-V. Subaru has model names like Forrester and Outback, while Toyota has model names like Tundra and Camry.

-How to Find your Car Make and Model
+How to Find Your Car Make and Model

 You can find your car’s make and model on your vehicle registration certificate.